pfnet-research/menoh-java/README.md

 ```

 ### Install native libraries
-menoh-java requires the native Menoh and its dependent native shared libraries to maximize the utilization of hardware resources.
+menoh-java requires [Menoh Core](https://github.com/pfnet-research/menoh/) and its dependent native shared libraries to maximize the utilization of hardware resources.
 You need to [install](https://github.com/pfnet-research/menoh/blob/master/README.md#installation-using-package-manager-or-binary-packages) them to the JVM classpath or the system library path before running.

 ## Examples
 Please see [menoh-examples](menoh-examples) directory in this repository.